 How to Claim Charitable Donations on Your Taxes

 The IRS defines a charitable contribution as “a donation or gift to, or for the use of, a qualified organization.”
-You must abide by certain rules to claim a donation on your taxes legitimately.
+You must abide by certain rules to claim charitable donations on your taxes legitimately.

 What is a Charitable Contribution?

 Donations include cash contributions and property such as clothing, household items, vehicles and even land.
 However, you may only deduct the fair market value (FMV) of the property you donate.

 How Do I Determine Fair Market Value (FMV)?

 Fair market value applies to donations of stock or other noncash property such as clothes, household items, land and cars.
 FMV boils down to the price the item would sell for on the open market.